The HPRA Newsletter is

 VP Reunions), secretary, treasurer and the chaplain.
 All but the

 chaplain are elected officers, each serving 2-year terms.
 The chaplain

 is appointed to the position.
-The President has a term limit of two
+The President has a term limit of three

 successive terms, at which point he is replaced.
-All others can serve
+All others may serve

 as long as they wish or until voted out of office.